 Sometimes, you might have a nearly empty cabin to choose from.
 Other times, the entire cabin may be booked and you’ll be left to get a seat assignment at the gate.
 It just depends.

 But if you want to avoid a middle seat or get seats together, you have to watch the seating chart like a hawk.
 Check the seating chart on the site or via app every hour or so for the few hours after the check-in window opens.
 And check again the morning before your flight.
+And then again.
 As other passengers move around the cabin or cancel flights, better seats may open up.

 On a flight last year from Minneapolis-St. Paul (MSP) to Las Vegas (LAS), there were just a few dreaded middle seats open when online check-in opened 24 hours in advance.
 But after checking the seat map religiously for the next few hours, it happened: There was an open aisle seat.

 So I chose it immediately.
 And, as luck would have it, there was another seat just across the aisle for my friend.
 It couldn’t have worked out better.